nextgeniuspro/vfspp/README.md

 vfs_get_global()->AddFileSystem("/", root_fs);
 ```

-Sometimes useful to have several mounted filesystem, like "/" - is you root native filesystem, "/tmp" - memory filesystem, which allow to work with temporary files without disk operations, "/resources" - zip filesystem with game resources.
+Sometimes useful to have several mounted filesystem, like "/" - is your root native filesystem, "/tmp" - memory filesystem, which allow to work with temporary files without disk operations, "/resources" - zip filesystem with game resources.

 ```C++
 std::string zipPassword = "123";